Real Goods: Solar living center

-Solar Living Institute
+Solar living institute

 In 1998, Schaeffer formed the Solar Living Institute, a 501(c)(3) nonprofit organization whose mission is to promote sustainable living through inspirational environmental education.
 The Solar Living Institute is headquartered at the Solar Living Center along with the Real Goods retail store.
 It offers classes and workshops to the public and a year-round internship program.

-The Real Goods Store
+Store

 The Real Goods retail store was located at the center of the SLC grounds.
 It was a 5,000 square foot building made of strawbales and pneumatically impacted stabilized earth (PISE), and was designed using passive solar principles so that it requires little additional heat and light beyond what is provided by the sun.
 The Real Goods retail store is open to the public for shopping, and also houses Real Goods' e-commerce and order fulfillment operations.

-Environmental Commitments
+Environmental commitments

-Billion Pound Goal
+Billion pound goal

 In 1990, Real Goods set a Billion Pound Goal to prevent a billion pounds of carbon dioxide from entering the atmosphere by 2000 through changes to its business practices and customer purchases of products that reduce CO2 emission (calculated using a formula developed by the Union of Concerned Scientists).
 The company tracked its progress through regular updates in its mail order catalogs, and in 1997 the goal was completed three years early.
 In 2005, Real Goods set another Billion Pound Goal to be reached by 2010, and in 2008 that goal was reached two years early.

-Paper an Packaging Reduction
+Paper and packaging reduction

 In 2007, Real Goods earned Forest Stewardship Council certification when it increased the post-consumer recycled paper content for its catalogs from 20% to 30%.
 From 2008 to 2010, Real Goods lowered its paper and printing impact another 75% by reducing paper weight and catalog trim size, and by reducing the number of catalogs mailed by driving more business to its website, as exemplified by the "Don't Buy From This Catalog" campaign the company ran in its Spring/Summer 2010 and Fall/Holiday 2010 catalogs.
 Real Goods customers were also asked to reduce the number of catalogs they requested, and catalogs were mailed based on past purchase activity.